ahmedsajid/Confluence-Macros/README.md

 This macro takes a URL to OpenAPI AKA Swagger JSON Document and renders the document in Confluence page

 ## userlastloginbygroup
-This macro lists all the active users in a group
+This macro lists all the active users in a group along with last login time and creation time.